William Clifford Heilman

 William Clifford Heilman (September 27, 1877 – December 20, 1946) was an American composer.

+Biography

-Born in Williamsport, Pennsylvania, where he also later died, he composed a number of orchestral works as well as a good deal of chamber music; he also produced songs.
+William Clifford Heilman was born in Williamsport, Pennsylvania on September 27, 1877.
+He composed a number of orchestral works as well as a good deal of chamber music; he also produced songs.
 Heilman was a graduate of Harvard University, where he later taught for some time.

+He died in Williamsport on December 20, 1946.